 2 cups of shredded mozzarella

 1 teaspoon of garlic /salt season(your favorite brand)

 1 teaspoon of oregano (dried)

 ¼ cup of sweet peppers (I used Whole Sweet Piquante Peppers)

-Small amount of cornmeal to help pizza not stick to stone or cookie sheet
+A small amount of cornmeal to help the pizza not stick to the stone or cookie sheet

 Preheat oven to 425 degrees.

 First, season the meat with a sprinkle of garlic salt.
 Then, cook the chip sirloin steak in a cast iron skillet.
 Using the tip of the spatula, scrape apart the meat to help cook quickly until 95% cooked.

-Transfer to a plate lined with paper towels.
+Then, transfer to a plate lined with paper towels.
 Dry the meat and remove any excess fat.
-Then, cut into bite size pieces to help spread as a topping.
+Then, cut into bite-size pieces to help spread as a topping.
 Set aside.

 Roll out the dough on a floured surface.

 To give the jarred tomato sauce more flavor, mix in the garlic salt seasoning and the oregano.

-Then using a large spoon spread out the sauce on top of the pizza crust living a 1-inch edge.
+Then using a large spoon, spread out the sauce on top of the pizza crust, leaving a 1-inch edge.

 Add shredded mozzarella to cover the top of the sauce.